Leadership TeamHome » Who We Are »

 President & Director

 Mr. Dana Goward is retired from the federal Senior Executive Service having served as the maritime navigation authority for the United States.
 As Director, Marine Transportation Systems for the US Coast Guard, he led 12 different navigation-related business lines budgeted at over $1.3B/yr.
 He has represented the US at IMO, IALA, the UN anti-piracy working group, and other international forums.
 A licensed helicopter and fixed wing pilot, he has also served as a navigator at sea and is a retired Coast Guard Captain.
-Mr. Goward is a member of the National PNT Advisory Board and is a Senior Adviser to Strategic Command’s Purposeful Interference Response Team.
+Mr. Goward is a member of the National PNT Advisory Board and is a Senior Adviser to Space Command’s Purposeful Interference Response Team.

 With 30 years of service Ms. Pauline Cook, CAPT, USCG (ret) has led U.S. maritime navigation safety programs, committees and delegations at home and abroad.
 She developed public policy, managed budgets and allocated resources.
 As the Captain of a minimally crewed ship and Commanding Officer of a regional Vessel Traffic Center, she led the integration of civil GPS into shipboard and shoreside use for ocean transits and congested waters.
 As a maritime safety professional and search and rescue coordinator, she found PNT and GPS to be highly valued in the prevention of maritime accidents and the saving of lives.